-Not applicable- The state does not impose a limit on the amount of waiver services except as provided in App.
-C-3.
-Applicable - The state imposes additional limits on the amount of waiver services.
-When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodol that are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit be adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effective to meet a participant of the limit. (check each that applies) Limit(s) on Set(s) of Services.
-There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
+When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies that are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will be adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the amount of the limit. (check each that applies)

+Limit(s) on Set(s) of Services.
+There is a limit on the maximum dollar amount of waiver services that is

 Furnish the information specified above.
-Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver servauthorized for each specific participant.
-Furnish the information specified above.
-Turnish the hyormation specified above.
-Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, participants a assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above.
-Other Type of Limit.
+Prospective Individual authorized for each spective Furnish the information el of Support.
+Based on an assessment process and/or other factors, participants are els that are limits on the maximum dollar amount of waiver services.
 The state employs another type of limit.
-Describe the limit and furnish the information specified above.
+Figure 1.
+The state employs another type of limit.
+Figure 2.
+The state employs another type of limit.
+Figure 3.
+The state employs another type of limit.